AntoManuele/Comparison-of-Different-Vehicle-Models/README.md

 <h3>Linear Single Track</h3>
-To obtain the Linear Single Track model is sufficient to make the derivative of axle characteristic at point zero
+To obtain the Linear Single Track model is sufficient to make the derivative of axle characteristic at point zero.

 ```math
 Y1 = C1*α1